camwestwood/xapi/recipes/login.md

 ### Object

 The object.definition.name and object.definition.definition describe the resource returned to the user after they have performed the logged in event.
-The object.definition.extensions.[applicationType](http://xapi.jisc.ac.uk/applicationType) is used to identify the system type that is being logged into: a lms, identified by  http://id.tincanapi.com/activitytype/lms
+The object.definition.extensions.[subType](http://xapi.jisc.ac.uk/subType) is used to identify the system type that is being logged into, in this example a lms, identified by  http://id.tincanapi.com/activitytype/lms

 ``` javascript